gianpietrodimatteo/nexus/docs/shadcn-components.md

 ## Overview

-We use **shadcn/ui** as our component library foundation, providing consistent, accessible, and customizable UI components.
-All components are located in `src/components/ui/` and follow the shadcn/ui patterns with our custom theme and styling.
+We use **shadcn/ui** as our component library foundation.
+All basic components are located in `src/components/ui/` and composite ones (called blocks) located in `src/components/` and can be customized for our purposes.

 ## Single-Page Application Architecture